lavalamp-/ipv666/README.md

 ### Examples

-Scan the global IPv6 address space using the configuration values in the file `/foo/bar/config.json`:
+Scan the global IPv6 address space using the configuration values in the file `/foo/bar/config.json` and write the results to `discovered_addrs.txt`:

 ```$xslt
 ./build/666scan -config /foo/bar/config.json